JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/basic-code-assistance/index.md

 <img src="editor-colours.png" alt="Colours in the editor" width="700"/>

 This makes it easier for you to scan your code, quickly recognize errors, and have a better overview of your code structure.
 You can update the color scheme if you prefer.
-To see how, [check out the documentation](https://www.jetbrains.com/help/pycharm/configuring-colors-and-fonts.html).
+To see how, [check out the PyCharm documentation](https://www.jetbrains.com/help/pycharm/configuring-colors-and-fonts.html).

 ## Code Intentions
 One of the most important features for improving your code quality is what we call intention actions.
 As you work in the editor, PyCharm continually analyzes your code to find ways to optimize it and detect errors.
 Whenever the IDE finds possible improvements it shows a yellow bulb icon next to the current line.